The Art of Coming Home

 “Her treatment is quite special: surprisingly uplifting and thought-provoking.
 And she made me laugh.
 Highly recommended.” – Kerry Shale

-“I first met Suzanne when my body was stressed, stiff and knotted, and I visited her for deep tissue (and walking!) massage.
-These sessions gradually developed into something far greater….and with Suzanne’s gentle prodding and guidance we peeled back the layers of the proverbial onion.
+“I first met Suzanne when my body was stressed, stiff and knotted… ….with Suzanne’s gentle prodding and guidance we peeled back the layers of the proverbial onion.
 I got to realise the “truths” that i had believed and had been holding on to so dearly, can simply be let go of.
 Letting go brings lightness, and with that lightness comes clarity and strength – all from within.
 Yes, after years of searching and longing for “the answer” from outside sources – it was within me all along!

 I have come so far since first meeting Suzanne, and my journey continues.
 I don’t think there is ever a “destination” to get to, but what I know is I am constantly looking back, with a smile on my face, at how far I keep coming….